gdiminneapolis/gdi-starting-up/python/index.md

 Add empty `__init__.py` files to the `NAME` and `test` folder.

 Add an empty `.keep` file to the `docs` folder.

+Create a `README.md` file in the project root directory to explain to users what your project is and how to use it.

 Add all the files to git and create an initial commit: